 Sure, big changes come as a result of a diagnosis; we might learn, grow and adapt, but deep down does the core of who you were/are change all that much?
 Probably not.

 And without a diagnosis, a person still (hopefully) learns, grows and adapts doesn’t she?

 Before cancer, some people are saint-like, some people are jerks and most are somewhere in between.

 The same is true after a diagnosis.

-Cancer doesn’t necessarily transform a person into a new and improved version of oneself.
+Cancer doesn’t necessarily transform a person into a new and improved version of yourself.